National Mother's Day, Iriana Joko Widodo: women must empower themselves - ExBulletin

 National Mother’s Day, Iriana Joko Widodo: women must empower themselves

-Suara.com – In commemoration of National Mother’s Day, the First Lady of the Republic of Indonesia, Iriana Joko Widodo, called on women to empower themselves and play a role in shaping the character of the nation.
-This was conveyed in a virtual speech during the flagship Mother’s Day commemoration event hosted by the Ministry of Women’s Empowerment and Child Protection (PPPA) in Yogyakarta on Wednesday (22 / 12/2021).
+JAKARTA, iNews.id- In commemoration of National Mother’s Day, the First Lady of the Republic of Indonesia, Iriana Joko Widodo, called on women to empower themselves and play a role in shaping the character of the nation.
+This was conveyed in a virtual speech at the flagship Mother’s Day commemoration event hosted by the Ministry of Women’s Empowerment and Child Protection (PPPA) in Yogyakarta on Wednesday 12/22 .

 “Women must continue to fight for the progress of Indonesia, must be empowered, play a role in shaping the character of the nation,” said Iriana.

-“Reduce stunting, reduce maternal mortality during childbirth, reduce violence against mothers and children and increase entrepreneurship,” said Iriana.
+“Reduce stunting, reduce maternal mortality during childbirth, reduce violence against mothers and children and increase entrepreneurship,” added Iriana.

-Likewise, said Minister of Social Affairs (Mensos) Tri Rismaharini, Mother’s Day is a boost for mothers all over Indonesia to do meaningful work, especially for women, families and all Indonesians. .
+Likewise, Minister of Social Affairs Tri Rismaharini said Mother’s Day is a boost for mothers all over Indonesia to do meaningful work, especially for women, families and all Indonesians.

 Sources